Contemporary Art, Investment Art, Ceramics, Sculpture, Art Gallery - Katoomba

 Phil Stallard, The Neck (Personal Cathedral), 2026, oil on canvas, 104 x 104cm + frame

 Stathopoulos’ work crosses numerous genre boundaries.
 Best known for his Archibald finalist portraits (again this year with a commanding painting of film producer Margaret Fink), less known is his passion for surrealist art, especially that of Australian artist James Gleeson.
-This is evidenced w
+This is evidence

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.